NLion74/Matrix-Notifier/README.md

 X-Title(Case Sensitive) - Title(Case Insensitive), t(Case Insensitive)
 ```

+### Disclamer

+Note that if you're room id contains a "," the server will break.
+I don't know if room ids with "," in them exist but if they do this will be an issue that you should be aware of.

 ## Contact
 If there are any questions regarding this project, feel free to contact me over any platform listed on https://nlion.nl/.